benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 There are few important properties of shear flow:

 - Shear flow is zero at endpoints.
 This is simply because in the calculation, there is no area.
 - Shear flow increases/decreases linearly across a horizontal.
-This is because the $y\bar$ is constant across a horizontal, but the area changes linearly across.
+This is because the $\bar{y}$ is constant across a horizontal, but the area changes linearly across.
 - Shear flow is equal on both sides where direction shifts.
 In other words $q_1 = q_2$ where a horizontal transitions to a vertical component of a member.
 - Shear flow is parabolic on verticals.
-This is because as $y\bar$ decreases, the area increases, leading to a quadratic.
+This is because as $\bar{y}$ decreases, the area increases, leading to a quadratic.
 - Shear flow maximizes at the neutral axis
 - Shear flow cannot be calculated across the N.A.
 The cut must end at the N.A.
 - Shear flow enters the cross section above the N.A. and exits it below the N.A.